sevcikfi/CodeNotebook/misc/nethost-task/nethost-task-VPS.md

     sudo ufw allow from 127.0.0.1 to 127.0.0.1 #allow localhost for proxy
     ```

-5. SSH keys - we can easily generate keys and move them to the server and use as specified below.
-If you want to disallow non-key ssh connection, we have to change `PasswordAuthentication yes` to `no` in `/etc/ssh/sshd_config`.
+5. SSH keys - we can easily generate keys and move them to the server and use as specified below (RSA is compatible with 99% however for future proofing, we should use instead ed25519).
+If we want to disallow non-key ssh connection, we have to change `PasswordAuthentication yes` to `no` in `/etc/ssh/sshd_config`.
 You may use the same key as i used when setting up the VM below at `[3]`.
 However, **NEVER EVER SEND ANYONE PRIVATE KEY IN PLAINTEXT PUBLICLY OVER THE INTERNET**!
 This is only for the purpose of this task.

    ```bash
     ssh-keygen -t rsa -b 4096 -C "nethost task" -f "nethost_RSA"